corinnpope/cp_site/about.markdown

 I’m a girl from Austin, TX who happens to love everything product related.

 ---
 Previously, I worked as a product director at a fast-growing company.
-I originally applied for the role of product marketer, but landed up making my way through the roles to product director.
+I originally applied for the role of product marketer, and landed up making my way through the roles to product director.

 However, along with that transition, I eventually found myself with little time to create.
 Creative energy is so important to me and I wanted to find it again.
 So, I started teaching myself to program.

 I had known html and css pretty well, but when it came to JS or server-side languages, I was clueless.
 I picked up Rails because it seemed the most intuitive to me and off I went.

 I'm currently spending most of my days learning by building and have never felt better.